 If you know all of the Direct Effects of your institution, we recommend using Option 2.
 By removing the payroll Industries and normalizing the Spending Pattern you have complete control over the ratios and how your values are applied.

-Note that the two Scenarios will not produce the same results if you use a different ratio of Intermediate Inputs to Output in Option 2.
+Note that the two Scenarios will not produce the same results.

 To include only state or local employees, you can use either method.
 If you want to use the Option 1 which leaves the payroll Industries in the Spending Pattern, you can sum the two coefficients for payroll Industries together and use the new coefficient with the relevant Industry.
 Alternatively, you can use the Option 2 as described; removing the payroll Industries from the spending pattern and then creating your new Event with the Industry that is appropriate for your known Employee Compensation.